 One-Year MBA Programs

-One-year MBA options are popular in Europe, where students enroll in an intensive program to earn their degree.
-The average cost of tuition is decreased since students spend just one year in the program and out of the workforce.
-More programs in the U.S. are starting to offer one-year MBA options, including Northwestern University and Cornell University .
+While two year, full-time programs are traditional, one-year MBA options are popular in Europe.
+These are accelerated courses of study where students enroll in an intensive program to earn their degree.
+The cost of tuition may be less than for a full-time MBA program since students spend just one year taking classes and out of the workforce.

 Cost-Benefit Analysis of MBA Programs

 When it comes to applying to an MBA program, the cost of tuition (and books, housing, other fees, etc.) will likely all factor into the equation.
 It’s also worth reviewing the average salaries of graduates from specific programs you are considering.

 Some programs have a fairly low salary-to-debt ratio (highest average salary, with lowest debt incurred), while others leave their student under a mountain of debt with less than ideal income prospects after graduation.

 Beyond just the cost of tuition, there are other intangible factors that may come into play, like the network you are (hopefully) building as you make your way through your MBA program plus other transferable skills you’ll hopefully gain.

 It can be difficult to place a monetary value on these items, but it’s not a bad idea to consider them when making your decision.
 For example, if there is a strong alumni network, it could help you find a job after graduation.

 How you plan on paying for your MBA should also be factored into your decision-making process.
 Some companies may offer to cover a portion or all of the program’s tuition.

 This can be a great benefit for those able to cash in, but review company policies because there may be some strings attached: You may be required to work for a specified number of years at your current firm, which could be unappealing if you’re interested in exploring a new industry.